esac-ic/esac.nl/readme.md

 7. Then run `php artisan serve` to start up the laravel development server.
 8. Go to localhost:8000 in your favorite browser to view your own version of the ESAC website

+If you get errors that you cannot access the database or that the database is down, you can start mysql using `sudo service mysql start`.
+If you want to, you can check if mysql is running with `sudo service mysql status`.

-#### Reseeding the database
+### Reseeding the database
 If you want to reseed the database because, for example, you want to regenerate the agenda items, run the following commands:

-**WARNING:** don't use the first command if there is any important data in your database that isn't backed up.
+>**WARNING:** don't use the first command if there is any important data in your database that isn't backed up.
 ```
 php artisan migrate:fresh
 php artisan db:seed